What causes period pain and menstrual cramps?

 So, what causes period cramps and painful periods?

 Most women – studies suggest up to 80% – experience pain or discomfort before and during their periods, and this is mainly caused by the uterus (womb) contracting in order to shed the uterine lining.
-Further chemicals are also being made in your body which leave your womb muscles contracting even more – which we’re afraid to say is an extra layer of pain.
+Further chemicals called prostaglandins are also being made in your body which leave your womb muscles contracting even more – which we’re afraid to say is an extra layer of pain.
 These are the same chemicals that can lead to period constipation and period poop.

-What adds to this are the blood vessels surrounding your womb are put under pressure leading to the blood and oxygen supply being interrupted.
+What adds to painful periods is that are the blood vessels surrounding your womb are put under pressure leading to the blood and oxygen supply being interrupted.
 With no oxygen in your womb, chemicals are produced that result in pain.

-The severity of these period cramps differs from one woman to another.
+The severity of these period cramps differs from one person to another.
 They can vary from a mild ache to a more severe pain.
 This could also translate into the following symptoms though:

 • Loose stools

-Although cramps are a natural part of having your period, there are ways in which you can ease the pain as much as possible.
+Although cramps are a natural part of having your period, there are many ways in which you can ease the pain as much as possible.
 Read our full guide on ways to stop period pain, as well as our articles explaining what is PMS and how you can exercise during your menstrual cycle.